symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 `select distinct ?s from `<http://symbolicdata.org/Data/People/>` where {?s ?p ?o}`

 It should list the URIs of all people stored in the SD People knowledge base.
+Compare your output with that from <http://symbolicdata.org:8890/sparql>

 You can shutdown the service from the console with